CodeLighthouse/sdk-python/docs/python/py_sdk_docs.md

 your [CodeLighthouse Admin Dashboard](https://codelighthouse.io/admin) on the [organization](https://codelighthouse.io/admin/organization) page.
 We recommend copying and pasting this value into the SDK to prevent typos.
+* `default_email` - This is the default email that your notifications will be sent to unless otherwise specified (with a decorator or as a parameter in `lighthouse.error()`)

 #### Optional Parameters
 The following options are used for organizing your resources and their errors.
 The specified values for each will be